 Most Old West historians agree that Wyatt Earp did not use a Colt pistol at the gunfight near the OK Corral.
 In fact, according to Wyatt Earp himself through his biographer Stuart Lake, he was actually armed with a Smith & Wesson Model 3 during that shootout.

-In Earp's case, as stated above, he was given the S&W Model 3 American by The Tombstone Epitaph owner and who was also Tombstone's Mayor, John Clum.
+As stated above, in Earp's case, he was given the S&W Model 3 American by The Tombstone Epitaph owner and who was also Tombstone's Mayor, John Clum.
 We know this to be fact.

 The U.S. Army adopted the .44 S&W American caliber Smith & Wesson Model 3 revolver in 1870.
 That fact makes the Model 3 revolver the first standard-issue cartridge-firing revolver used in the United States military.
 Most military pistols until that point were black powder cap-and-ball revolvers.
 The Smith & Wesson Model 3 was a single-action, cartridge-firing, top-break revolver produced by Smith & Wesson from circa 1870 to 1915.
 It was produced in several variations and sub-variations.

 Besides being the last single-action pistol that Smith & Wesson ever came out with, the Smith & Wesson New Model 3 was considered their perfected single action.
 It was a top-break revolver, only slightly smaller and lighter than previous models.
 Because it was smaller and lighter, it was more concealable.
 They kept it in the .44 Russian cartridge.

 In fact, according to records, more Smith & Wesson New Model 3's were made than Colt Single Action Army pistols during the 19th century -- though the majority went to foreign military contracts.

 Among Lawmen and Outlaws

 The standard barrel length was 6.5".
 But as the desire for shorter barrels was in demand by lawmen around the country, many Schofields were purchased as surplus by distributors, and they had the barrels shortened to 5" and refinished in nickel.
 Nice concealability and faster to get it into play when needed.